hackafterdark/context-sherpa/README.md

 # Context Sherpa

 Context Sherpa is an AI-powered code analysis server that helps developers guide AI coding agents.
 It provides tools for linting, validating, and dynamically managing code rules based on natural language feedback.
-The server is designed to be a portable, cross-platform solution that works with minimal setup - Linux/macOS users need only a single binary, while Windows users need both the Context Sherpa binary and the separate ast-grep.exe binary.
+The server is designed to be a portable, cross-platform solution that works with minimal setup and respects OS security models.

 ## What is Context Sherpa?